RandomGgames/CodeSnippets/README.md

-# CodeSnippets
-A collection of random functions and such.
-Basically a bunch of notes.
-This repo servers as a place to store sections of code or useful things to know.
+# Random Code Bits and Notes

+This repo is a collection of various functions, code snippets, and notes that I find useful and tend to have to look back on because they are not used too frequetly.
+It is a place to store knowledge for future reference and share with others.

+## Contributing

-If you would like to add code here as well or would like to make any improvements, feel free to create a pull request or show off some code in discussions.
+If you have some code or notes that you think would be useful to add to this collection, we welcome contributions.
+Simply create a pull request with your changes, and we'll review it as soon as possible.

+## Suggestions and Feedback

+We're always looking for ways to improve this repository.
+If you have any suggestions or feedback on how we can make it more useful, please feel free to open an issue or start a discussion.

+Thank you for your interest in our Random Code Bits and Notes repository!